menu

 Demographics

 The people who call Helena home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Helena residents report their race to be White, followed by Asian.
-Important ancestries of people in Helena include German, Irish, Italian, English, and Swiss.
+Important ancestries of people in Helena include German, Irish, Italian, English, and European.

 The most common language spoken in Helena is English.
 Other important languages spoken here include Polish and Italian.